 Injury Attorneys | Restoring LivesTM

 In addition to the immediate risks, wrecks left on the road can lead to major traffic problems that affect many other drivers.
-Every minute that a crashed vehicle is left in the road adds a four-minute delay during busy driving hours, which lingers even after the wreck is cleared.
+Every minute that a crashed vehicle is left in the road a delay during busy driving hours, which lingers even after the wreck is cleared.

 Indiana already had a “move over” law, which requires drivers to slow down and stay clear of emergency vehicles and others working on or at the side of the road.
 That law, which was updated in 2010 to include utility work vehicles, is also about safety.

-Move Over America, an organization which works to improve awareness of these laws and bring them to states that don’t yet have them, reports that 213 law enforcement officers have been struck and killed by vehicles since 1999.
+Move Over America, an organization that works to improve awareness of these laws and bring them to states that don’t yet have them, reports that 213 law enforcement officers have been struck and killed by vehicles since 1999.
 Combined, move over and move off laws are intended to make the roads safer both for the motorists who use them and for those who respond to accidents when they happen.

 If you or a loved one have been injured as a result of a car accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
 An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.